suvash/one-time/README.md

 (Thread/sleep 30000)

 ;; Verify after 30 secs
-;; arguments are token-received, secret-key, counter (ot/is-valid-totp-token? current-token secret-key)
+;; arguments are token-received, secret-key (ot/is-valid-totp-token? current-token secret-key)
 ;= false

+;; Verify for the last time step offset, eg. support clock drifts ;; arguments are token-received, secret-key, time-step-offset (ot/is-valid-totp-token? current-token secret-key {:time-step-offset -1}) ;= true
 ```

 The functions above also accept additional map by which various aspects of TOTP token generation is affected.
-One can configure them to accept a specific time (instead of current time), a different time step (instead of 30 secs), and a different HMAC SHA function (instead of HMAC-SHA-1).
+One can configure them to accept a specific time (instead of current time), a different time step (default 30 secs), a time step offset to support clock drifts (default current time step), and a different HMAC SHA function (instead of HMAC-SHA-1).
 Feel free to look more into `one-time.core` and `one-time.totp` namespace to configure these.

 ### HMAC based One-time passwords (HOTP)